 - A. General Requirements: - 1.
 Provide all required hangers, supports, anchors, fasteners, fittings, accessories, and hardware as necessary for the complete installation of electrical work. - 2.
-Provide products listed, classified, and labeled by Underwriter's Laboratories Inc. (UL) or testing firm acceptable to authority having jurisdiction as suitable for the purpose indicated, where applicable. - 3.
+Provide products listed, classified, and labeled as suitable for the purpose intended, where applicable. - 3.
 Where support and attachment component types and sizes are not indicated, select in accordance with manufacturer's application criteria as required for the load to be supported with a minimum safety factor of .
-Include consideration for vibration, equipment operation, and shock loads where applicable. - Do not use products for applications other than as permitted by NFPA 70 and product listing. - 5.
+Include consideration for vibration, equipment operation, and shock loads where applicable. - 4.
+Do not use products for applications other than as permitted by NFPA 70 and product listing. - 5.
 Steel Components: Use corrosion resistant materials suitable for the environment where installed. - a.
-Zinc-Plated Steel: Electroplated in accordance with ASTM B633. - Galvanized Steel: Hot-dip galvanized after fabrication in accordance with ASTM A123/A123M or ASTM A153/A153M. - B. Conduit and Cable Supports: Straps, clamps, etc. suitable for the conduit or cable to be supported. - 1.
+Zinc-Plated Steel: Electroplated in accordance with ASTM B633. - b.
+Galvanized Steel: Hot-dip galvanized after fabrication in accordance with ASTM A123/A123M or ASTM A153/A153M. - B. Conduit and Cable Supports: Straps, clamps, etc. suitable for the conduit or cable to be supported. - 1.
 Conduit Straps: One-hole or two-hole type; steel or malleable iron. - 2.
-Conduit Clamps: Bolted type unless otherwise indicated.
+Conduit Clamps: Bolted type unless otherwise indicated. - C. Outlet Box Supports: Hangers, brackets, etc. suitable for the boxes to be supported.

-- C. Outlet Box Supports: Hangers, brackets, etc. suitable for the boxes to be supported. - D. Metal Channel (Strut) Framing Systems: Factory-fabricated continuous-slot metal channel (strut) and associated fittings, accessories, and hardware required for field-assembly of supports. - 1.
+- D. Metal Channel (Strut) Framing Systems: Factory-fabricated continuous-slot metal channel (strut) and associated fittings, accessories, and hardware required for field-assembly of supports. - 1.
 Comply with MFMA-4. - E. Hanger Rods: Threaded zinc-plated steel unless otherwise indicated. - F. Anchors and Fasteners: - 1.
 Unless otherwise indicated and where not otherwise restricted, use the anchor and fastener types indicated for the specified applications.